goodytenzor/CurrencyExchangeAPI/README.md

 Currency Exchange Statistics

-The project uses the open API described here --> https://exchangeratesapi.io/
+This project uses the open API described here --> https://exchangeratesapi.io/

-The project's api allows the user to query exchange rates for two currencies and a list of interesting dates and thereby get some statistics on when the target currency was at its lowest and maximum rates.
-There is also the statistics on the average.
+The project's API allows the user to query the exchange rates for two currencies over a list of interesting dates and thereby get some statistics on when the target currency was at its lowest and maximum rates and the average over these dates.

 Prerequisites

 Visual Studio 19 with .NET core 3.0 or later.
 PostMan v7.x

 Usage